code-star/rx-ng-training/presentation/solutions/2_reactive_search.md

 # Exercise 2
-1. Make the search less agressive on the backend
+1. Make the search less aggressive on the backend

 debounceTime, distinctUntilChanged, filter for minimum length.